Sekuwa

-Sekuwa is a traditional Nepalese dish consisting of meat that is marinated with a blend of spices and then grilled over an open flame or charcoal, giving it a smoky, rich flavor.
+Sekuwa is a traditional Nepalese dish consisting of meat that is marinated with a blend of spices, ginger-garlic paste, yogurt, lemon juice, mustard oil, and salt, then skewed and grilled over an open flame or charcoal, producing a smoky, rich flavor.
 The dish is an essential part of Nepalese cuisine and is typically made with meats such as goat, chicken, buffalo, or lamb, though variations may include pork or a mixture of meats.
-The meat is prepared by first being marinated in a mixture of spices, ginger-garlic paste, yogurt, lemon juice, mustard oil, and salt.
-It is then skewered and roasted over an open flame or charcoal, which imparts a unique smokiness and tenderness to the meat.

 Sekuwa is widely popular across Nepal, particularly in cities such as Kathmandu, Dharan, and Tarahara, and is considered a specialty in the Sunsari District of Koshi State in Eastern Nepal, where it is often served during festivals, celebrations, or social gatherings.
-In these areas, sekuwa is a common dish enjoyed with chiura (beaten rice), achar (spicy pickle), and a side salad of sliced onions, tomatoes, and cucumbers.
+In these areas, sekuwa is a common dish eaten with chiura (beaten rice), achar (spicy pickle), and a side salad of sliced onions, tomatoes, and cucumbers.
 It is also commonly paired with alcoholic beverages, especially raksi or wine.

-Although it is most commonly served as an appetizer or a main course, it is also enjoyed as a snack.
+Although it is most commonly served as an appetizer or a main course, it is also consumed as a snack.
 The popularity of sekuwa has led to its inclusion in various local eateries, roadside stalls, and restaurants throughout Nepal, and it has become an iconic representation of Nepali cuisine.

-The calorie content of sekuwa varies depending on the type of meat used, the marinating process, and the portion size, but a typical 100-gram serving contains approximately 200-250 calories, making it a flavorful yet moderately calorie-dense dish.
-Despite its rich taste, sekuwa's preparation is rooted in the simple yet effective use of natural ingredients, showcasing the essence of traditional Nepali cooking.
+The calorie content of sekuwa varies depending on the type of meat used, the marinating process, and the portion size, but a typical 100-gram serving may contain approximately 200-250 calories.